knogleknuser/__5.1_group_sportsclub/README.md

 # Sportsclub database java application

-This piece of code is an example on how to apply CRUD operations on a MySql database from Java through jdbc.
+This piece of code is an example on how to apply CRUD operations on a Postgres database from Java through jdbc.

 The code is written for 2. semester on the Datamatiker education in Lyngby.